 A second type of natural boundary—the boundary of a natural region—separates areas with certain distinctive types of landforms, climates, ecosystems, and so on.
 Geographers and other scholars often study landscapes within the confines of natural regions, so their boundaries are important.
 In the early 20th century, geographers and political ideologists merged the boundary of the natural region with the political theory of the organic state.
 The idea of an organic state with “natural” boundaries influenced Adolf Hitler’s dictatorship of Germany.

 When a political boundary conforms to some feature of the physical landscape—a stream, sea, mountain, desert, watershed, lake, marsh, and so forth—it is a natural boundary.
 Natural features have dimensions of length and breadth, whereas political boundaries are lines of separation.
-Consequently, two countries that share a natural boundary must agree on a method of marking a boundary line.
+Consequently, 2 countries that share a natural boundary must agree on a method of marking a boundary line.

 Across open land, such as along the crest of a mountain range, a mere line of poles, stones, or cement markers usually suffices.
 Buoys mark the boundary line if it passes along or across a large lake.
 Small lakes and narrow rivers may not have any clear demarcation, unless the boundary follows the water’s edge.
 Boundary lines that use physical features are often difficult to survey.
 Several boundary commissions may be required to work at the setting up boundaries, employing detailed surveying and mapping information, before the involved states are satisfied.

 Frontiers often function as natural boundaries.
 Frontiers are vast unsettled or underpopulated areas that separate and protect countries from each other.
 The inhospitable nature of frontiers impedes governmental control.
 Examples of frontiers are expansive deserts, marshes, oceans, frigid lands, dense forests, and rugged mountains.
 The spread of control from a country’s political core area into a frontier gradually eliminates its boundary function.